linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions/Part 04 Other Financial Institutions/Chapter 14 Other Lending Institutions.md

 11. Why commercial banks and savings institutions claim that credit unions have an unfair advantage in providing bank services?
 12. The main assets and liabilities credit unions hold?

-# Regulators
+### Regulators

 Like commercial banks and savings institutions, credit unions can be federally or state chartered.
 As of 2019, 63.7 percent of the 5,236 CUs were federally chartered and subject to National Credit Union Administration (NCUA) regulation, accounting for 51.5 percent of the total membership and 49.9 percent of total assets.
 The NCUA is an independent federal agency that charters, supervises, examines, and insures the nation's credit unions.
 In addition, through its insurance fund (the National Credit Union Share Insurance Fund, or NCUSIF), the NCUA provides deposit insurance guarantees of up to 250,000 for insured state and federal credit unions.
 Currently, the NCUSIF covers 98 percent of all credit union deposits.
 The fund's reserves come entirely from premiums paid by member credit unions.

-# Industry Performance
+### Industry Performance

 Like other depository institutions, the credit union industry has grown in asset size in the 1990s and 2000s.
 Asset growth from 1999 to 2019 was more than 6.9 percent annually.
-In addition, CU membership increased from 77.5 million to over 107.6 million 120.4 million over the 1999-2019 period.
+In addition, CU membership increased from 77.5 million to over 120.4 million over the 1999-2019 period.
 Asset growth was especially pronounced among the largest CUs (with assets of over 100 million) as their assets increased by almost 20 percent annually from 1999 through 2019.
 Figure 14-4 shows the trend in ROA for CUs from 1993 through 2016.
 ROA for the industry was 0.94 in 2019.
 Larger CUs generally outperform small CUs.
 For example, the largest credit unions experienced an ROA of 1.04 percent in 2019, while ROA for the smallest credit unions was 0.30 percent.
 Smaller CUs generally have a smaller and less diversified customer base and have higher overhead expenses per dollar of assets.
 Thus, their ROAs have been hurt.

 Figure 14-3 Composition of Credit Union Deposits